 Our department offers financial assistance in the forms of Fellowships, Teaching Assistantships (TAship), and Project Assistantships (PAship).
 These positions are highly competitive as applicants are competing against other applicants across the department, and across campus in some cases.
 Please make note of the deadline of January 10th for financial assistance consideration.
 All necessary materials including test scores must be submitted by the deadline.

-If you are an international applicant and receive a fellowship, PAship or TAship, please make note that you will likely be required to show additional financial documentation to meet the minimum required for your official acceptance to the Graduate School.
+If you are an international applicant and receive a fellowship, PAship or TAship, please make note that you may be required to show additional financial documentation by ISS upon your official acceptance to the university.

 Fellowships.
 Students applying to the Department of Asian Languages and Culture and students currently enrolled in the department may apply for fellowship support.
 Most fellowships are handled through the department.
 However, some are available through sources outside of the department and have different application procedures.
-Some examples are as follows:
+One example is as follows:

 Project Assistantships.
 Availabilities of PAship vary from one year to another, depends on the types of projects the departmental faculty are engaged in.
 PAs assist faculty members’ research projects and/or respond to some programmatic needs of the department and other campus units.